ryo33/egui_hooks/README.md

 This crate provids React Hooks like API for egui.

-Though this started as a toy project, eventually I found that it's definitely useful and that could be a core building block for both widget development and application development.
-Managing UI states in UI side is the key in recent UI development scene, but built-in `egui::Memory` is relatively low-level API and not friendly for applcation development, and egui_hooks provides a higher level API but with more precise control.
+Though this started as a toy project, eventually I found that it's definitely useful and that could be a core building block for widget development, and also for application development.

 ## Features